dhernandez0/stixels/README.md

 ## Limitations

-- Maximum image height can not be greather than 1024
+- Maximum image height has to be less than 1024
 - Image height has to be equal or bigger than maximum disparity

 ## What to cite